Chrissy Macken, Founder & Career Coach

 I am the Founder and Owner of Blueprintgreen Career Coaching & Consulting, based in Washington, DC.
 As the go-to coach for effectively building resiliency in stressful work environments and confidently reclaiming a career of meaning and purpose, I am on a mission to disrupt toxic work cultures in DC and all over the country, providing actionable tools and strategies that create physically, mentally, and emotionally healthier workplaces.
 My work serves two key constituencies: individuals and organizations.

 I specialize in helping high-potential, purpose-driven professionals break free from toxic work environments, transition into positions they love, get paid what they’re worth, and achieve peak performance using Emotional Intelligence.
-In addition, I strategically advise organizations as they seek to transparently and authentically build an internal culture where employees are thriving, effective, challenged, and committed.
+In addition, I strategically advise organizations as they build an internal culture where employees are thriving, effective, challenged, and committed.

 I am certified in the EQ-i 2.0 and EQ 360 Emotional Intelligence Assessment, framework, and protocol through the College of Executive Coaching, allowing me to work with clients to measure distinct aspects of emotional and social functioning at the individual and organizational level, and develop an understanding of how the results reflect their current capacity to effectively resolve conflict, manage change, thrive on a team, and make decisions.
 In addition, I use the CliftonStrengths All 34 Assessment to help individuals and teams be more engaged and productive in their work.